nandak9/Test-Automation-Framework-1-Selenium/Readme.md

 	iii.
 Third coloumn is "Property" which define how user is identifying the element like ID, XPATH,CSS and NAME iv.
 Fourth one is "Value" which is corresponding to the property.
 After defining all the webelements user has to specify	NA in all coloumns to identify the end of the page.
 User can give any number of sheets to provide data in the first page.

-This framework is licensed under Apache License, Version 2.0